Goal

 I like the overall result.
 Making the above changes should make the painting go faster

 and ultimately also look more realistic.
-T
+This is greeting-card size, so it will do double duty

-his is greeting-card size, so it will do double duty
+and ultimately also look more realistic.
+This is greeting-card size, so it will do double duty

 as part of a set of greeting cards I'll give as a Christmas gift.